 In order to receive Campus Recognition, the first step is to find out how to become a student organization.
 This is typically done through the Student Life/Activites Office and information can be found on most institution websites.
-When starting a fraternity colony, some campuses may first require you to be a member of the Interfraternity Council.
+When starting a fraternity chapter, some campuses may first require you to be a member of the Interfraternity Council.
 The Student Life/Activities Office should be able to help you navigate this process.
-If there is a Director of Greek Life, or a Greek Life Office, you will want to notify them as soon as possible of the desire to start a colony of Alpha Kappa Lambda.
+If there is a Director of Greek Life, or a Greek Life Office, you will want to notify them as soon as possible of the desire to start a chapter of Alpha Kappa Lambda.
 The National Headquarters should always be your first contact in this process so staff can assist in making these contacts.

 Greek Life Office